 Laminate is great for hallways, entryways, dining rooms, and living rooms (because its super-durable wear layer means it can stand up to heavy foot traffic and scratches).
 But its excellent visuals also make it totally suitable for bedrooms, family rooms, and even kitchens in some cases.

 Laminate’s durability is really important to take into account when choosing a floor—especially if you’re comparing the pros and cons of laminate vs. hardwood floors.
 Laminate can often be the more durable option thanks to its wear layer.

 It’s all about finding the best floor for the job.
 If you’re weighing the pros and cons of putting bamboo flooring vs. laminate in your front entryway, you may decide that laminate is the way to go.
 But if you’re deciding between tile vs. laminate to replace the flooring in your laundry room or bathroom, tile may be the wiser option.

 In a word: very.
-If your floors need to endure a lot of wear and tear, laminate is one of the best flooring options you can buy.
+If your floors need to endure a lot of wear and tear, laminate is one of the best types of flooring you can buy.
 Because what is laminate flooring if not super-tough?

 Like we said before, laminate is great for high-traffic areas—especially if you’re not a shoes-off house.
 Whether you’re coming home from a long day in your work boots or whether you’re dragging in your Amazon Pantry box from the porch, scuffs and scratches are a part of life.
 Laminate stands up to wear and tear so you can keep your floors looking newer, longer.

-Again: If you’re comparing types of flooring like carpet vs. laminate, this is a huge advantage to Team Laminate.
+Again: If you’re comparing types of flooring like carpet vs. laminate, this is a huge advantage for Team Laminate.

 Does your dog come barrelling around the corner at the mere crinkle of a food wrapper?
 Are your kids prone to spontaneous juice spills and glitter explosions?
 Laminate is here for you.